-i.
-They are located on a side or rear side of the building not abutting a public or private right-of-way unless screened by a vegetative buffer of at least 50% opacity at the time of installation, not to exceed six feet in height;
+- a.
+Accessory use geothermal energy collection facilities shall be located entirely underground, except that facilities connecting underground collection facilities to an aboveground structure are permitted provided: - i.
+The facilities are located on a side or rear side of the building not abutting a public or private right-of-way unless screened by a vegetative buffer of at least

+50 percent opacity at the time of installation, not to exceed six (6) feet in height;

-ii.
-They do not exceed two feet in height above grade level; and iii.
-They do not extend more than two feet horizontally from the building face.
+- ii.
+The facilities do not exceed two (2) feet in height above grade level; and - iii.
+The facilities do not extend more than two (2) feet horizontally from the building face.